GuyHadas/BillboardTopTen/Readme.md

 ```

 The second component is the graph component. this component is in charge of rendering ten album images and track names according to their ranking for a given week.
-As the rankings change over time, the graph component updates its state which in turn will update positions of current tracks on the graph.
-Using CSS transitions the tracks will move smoothly towards there new ranking.
-The graph and charts components work harmoniously together to create a pleasing visualize for top ten tracks.
+Updates in state coupled with CSS transitions will change positions of tracks.

 #### Sample Graph Code Snippet